Pecunia201/DistributedRTDataProcessing/README.md

 5. Start the Kafka broker ``confluent kafka start`` and create a topic ``confluent kafka topic create iot-data``.

 ## Usage
-1. Compile and run `main.cpp` which will start every component.
+1. Compile and run `client.cpp` which will run 3 simulated IoT devices
+2. Compile and run `server.cpp` which will run the ASIO server and forward the data to the Kafka broker
-2. Compile and run `SparkKafkaConsumer.java` which will start the Apache Spark consumer.
+3. Compile and run `SparkKafkaConsumer.java` which will start the Apache Spark consumer.
 Use JDK 11.

 ## Project Roadmap (WIP)
 ![Alt Text](images/flowchart.jpg)